sfkonrad/M13_Challenge_Submission/README.md

 ---
 ---

-You work as a risk management associate at Alphabet Soup, a venture capital firm.
+We'vebeen hired as a risk management associates at Alphabet Soup, a venture capital firm.
 Alphabet Soup’s business team receives many funding applications from startups every day.
-This team has asked you to help them create a model that predicts whether applicants will be successful if funded by Alphabet Soup.
+This team has asked us to help them create a model that predicts whether applicants will be successful if funded by Alphabet Soup.

-The business team has given you a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-With your knowledge of machine learning and neural networks, you decide to use the features in the provided dataset to create a binary classifier model that will predict whether an applicant will become a successful business.
+The business team has provided us with a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+With our knowledge of machine learning and neural networks, we nede to decide which features to use in the provided dataset to create a binary classifier model that will predict whether an applicant will become a successful business.
 The CSV file contains a variety of information about these businesses, including whether or not they ultimately became successful.

-## Instructions:

 The steps for this challenge are broken out into the following sections: